 We did, however receive some very helpful advice on where to moor from a local SNSM (the equivalent of our RNLI) volunteer, Denis Robiolle who later, very kindly, brought us a bottle of Calvados as a gift.
 The following day he and his young son guided us through the swatchways to safe water in his dory.
 I gave his son an old red ensign which I thought a fitting and inspirational gift for a French lad!

-It was during the passage to Port en Bessin that we learned of the death of Ayrton Senna – another one of those ‘where were you’ moments like Lady Diana and JFK.
+It was during the passage to Port en Bessin that we learned of the death of Ayrton Senna – another one of those ‘where were you when’ moments like Lady Diana and JFK.

-We managed to slip out astern as soon as we floated on the tide using the transom hung rudder to ‘row’ our stern through the maze of dinghy moorings.
+We managed to slip out astern as soon as we floated on the tide using the transom hung rudder to ‘row’ our stern, left and right. picking our way through the maze of dinghy moorings.
 With the wing keel withdrawn, the Parker 31 draws only 2 feet so we floated off relatively early on the tide.
 We continued East, past Gold Beach and entered the Mulberry Harbour at Arromanches.
 The harbour caissons had been damaged and displaced but it was still an eerie and humbling place.